Outrigger Macintosh

-The Outrigger is a style of Apple Macintosh desktop computer case designed for easy access.
-Outrigger cases were used on the Power Macintosh 7200, 7300, 7500, 7600 and Power Macintosh G3 Desktop computers from August 1995 to December 1998.
+The Outrigger is an Apple Macintosh desktop computer case design.
+Apple used it for the Power Macintosh 7200, 7300, 7500, 7600, and G3 (Desktop) from August 1995 to December 1998.

-The logic board is mounted at the bottom of the case, with drive bays and a power supply in a separate fold-out section that swings aside as one piece and props open.
-This allows unfettered access to logic board connections such as the memory, Central processing unit, VRAM and drive/power connections without a screwdriver.
-The PCI slots were located on the left edge of the case and covered only by a plastic shield, making them accessible without lifting the drive bay assembly.
+The logic board sits at the bottom of the case.
+The drive bays and power supply occupy a separate fold-out section that swings aside and remains open when raised.
+This arrangement permits access to the logic board's memory, processor, VRAM, drive, and power connections.
+The PCI card slots sit along the left edge of the case behind a plastic shield, allowing access without raising the drive-bay assembly.
+The case also permits access to the RAM, PCI slots, and storage without a screwdriver in most cases.

-Apple's next Power Macintosh case design as used in the Power Macintosh G3 (Blue & White) would also provide easy user access (although the motherboard and power-supply are significantly more difficult to replace).